Chris44442/cyclone5_soc_fpga_config_tool/readme.md

-# Cyclone V SoC FPGA Config Linux Tool
+# Cyclone V SoC FPGA Config CLI Tool

-With this tool you can configure the FPGA fabric with your rbf-file by accessing the FPGA manager from the HPS Linux of your Cyclone V SoC.
-Do not try to use it on other devices.
+With this CLI tool you can configure the FPGA fabric with your rbf-file by accessing the FPGA manager from the HPS Linux of your Cyclone V SoC.
+Do not try to use it on devices other than Cyclone V SoC.

 To better understand what this tool does, refer to the `Cyclone V Hard Processor System Technical Reference Manual` and also the